awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch-live-data.md

 1. In the navigation pane, choose **Dashboards** and select a dashboard\.

-1. To permanently turn on or off live data for all widgets on the dashboard, do the following:
+1. To permanently turn live data on or off for all widgets on the dashboard, do the following:

    1. Choose **Actions**, **Settings**, **Bulk update live data\.**

    1. Choose **Live Data on** or **Live Data off**, and choose **Set**\.

-1. To temporarily override the live data settings of each widget, do this: choose **Actions**, then under **Overrides**, next to **Live data**, do one of the following:
+1. To temporarily override the live data settings of each widget, choose **Actions**\.
+Then, under **Overrides**, next to **Live data**, do one of the following:
    + Choose **On** to temporarily turn on live data for all widgets\.
    + Choose **Off** to temporarily turn off live data for all widgets\.
    + Choose **Do not override** to preserve each widget's live data setting\.